Bosnia and Herzegovina flag

 • Is Bosnia and Herzegovina safe to live in?

 Safety in Bosnia and Herzegovina varies by area.
 Some places are calm; others have more theft or scams.
-Read recent reports and talk to people on the same street—do not trust brochures alone.
-Use normal big-city awareness; risks vary by city and neighbourhood—ask recent arrivals, not decade-old forum threads.
+Read recent reports and talk to people on the same street.
+Do not trust brochures alone.
+Use normal big-city awareness; risks vary by city and neighbourhood.
+Ask recent arrivals, not decade-old forum threads.

 What people say about Bosnia and Herzegovina